-Figure 295 Management > Maintenance
+Figure 252 Management > Maintenance

-Table 201 Management > Maintenance
+Table 170 Management > Maintenance

 LABEL DESCRIPTION Firmware Upgrade Click Click Here to go to the Firmware Upgrade screen.
 Restore Configuration Click Click Here to go to the Restore Configuration screen.
 Backup Configuration Click Click Here to go to the Backup Configuration screen.
-Auto Configuration Click Click Here to go to the Auto Configuration screen.
 Erase Running- Configuration Click Click Here to reset the configuration to the Zyxel default configuration settings.
-Save Click Config 1 to save the current configuration settings to Configuration 1 on the Switch.
-Configuration Click Config 2 to save the current configuration settings to Configuration 2 on the Switch.
+Save Configuration Click Config 1 to save the current configuration settings to Configuration 1 on the Switch.
+Click Config 2 to save the current configuration settings to Configuration 2 on the Switch.
 Click Custom Default to save the current configuration settings to a customized default file on the Switch.
 This file can be used instead of the Zyxel factory default configuration file.
 Reboot System Click Config 1 to reboot the Switch and load Configuration 1 on the Switch.
 Click Config 2 to reboot the Switch and load Configuration 2 on the Switch.
 Click Factory Default to reboot the Switch and load the Zyxel factory default configuration settings on the Switch.
 Click Custom Default to reboot the Switch and load a saved customized default file on the Switch.
 Note: Make sure to click the Save button in any screen to save your settings to the current configuration on the Switch.
 Current This field displays which configuration (Configuration 1 or Configuration 2) is currently operating on the Switch.
 Tech-Support Click Click Here to see the Tech-Support screen.
 You can set CPU and memory thresholds for log reports and download related log reports for issue analysis.
 Log reports include CPU history and utilization, crash and memory.
 Certificates Click Click Here to see the Certificate screen and import the Switch's CA-signed certificates.

-46.2.1 Erase Running-Configuration
+41.2.1 Erase Running-Configuration